Walnoot/LibgdxUtils/README.md

 LibgdxUtils
 ===========

-This is my hacky, undocumented library to go with LibGDX.
+This is my very hacky, undocumented library to go with LibGDX.
 This is mostly a collection of code I used to write at the start of every gamejam, that I have now compiled into this package to make my life a bit easier.

 **Building Code**